matthewwachter/td-mirobot/README.md

 ## Description

-**td-mirobot** is a component that can be used to control the [WLkata}(www.wlkata.com/site/index.html) Mirobot
+**td-mirobot** is a component that can be used to control the [WLkata Mirobot](www.wlkata.com/site/index.html)

 This component uses the G code protocol to communicate with the Mirobot over a serial connection.
-The official **G code instruction set** and **driver download** can be found on [HERE](http://www.wlkata.com/site/downloads.html)
+The official **G code instruction set** and **driver download** can be found at the [WLkata Download Page](www.wlkata.com/site/downloads.html)

 ## How to use
 After installing the driver and powering the robot on, check in the Windows Device Manager under Ports to see which com port the Mirobot is attached to.